zorael/kameloso/README.md

 port                6667
 ```

-See [the wiki](https://github.com/zorael/kameloso/wiki/Twitch) for more information.
+See [the wiki page on Twitch](https://github.com/zorael/kameloso/wiki/Twitch) for more information.

 ### Twitch bot

 The streamer bot plugin is opt-in, both during compilation and at runtime.
 Build the `twitch` configuration to compile it, and enable it in the configuration file under the `[TwitchBot]` section.
 If the section doesn't exist, regenerate the file after having compiled a build configuration that includes the bot.
-(The configuration file section will not show up when generating the file if the plugin is not compiled in.)
+(Configuration file sections will not show up when generating the file if the corresponding plugin is not compiled in.)

 ```bash
 $ dub build -c twitch
 $ ./kameloso --set twitchbot.enabled=true --writeconfig
 ```

-Assuming a prefix of "`!`", commands to test are: `!uptime`, `!start`, `!stop`, `!oneliner`, `!commands`, `!vote`/`!poll`, `!abortvote`/`!abortpoll`, `!admin`
+Assuming a prefix of "`!`", commands to test are: `!uptime`, `!start`, `!stop`, `!oneliner`, `!commands`, `!vote`/`!poll`, `!abortvote`/`!abortpoll`, `!admin`, `!enable`, `!disable`

 Note: a dot `.` prefix will not work on Twitch, as it conflicts with Twitch's own commands.